CQCL/hugr/specification/hugr.md

       extensions: r # Indicates that running this operation also invokes extensions r
     lowering:
       file: "graph_op_hugr.bin"
-      extensions: ["arithmetic", r] # r is the ExtensionSet in "params"
+      extensions: ["arithmetic.int", r] # r is the ExtensionSet in "params"
 ```

 The declaration of the `params` uses a language that is a distinct, simplified